CMATERJU-BIOINFO/2dSpAn-Auto/README.md

 If you use 2D Span Auto in your research, please cite:

 ```
 Author, A., Author, B., & Author, C. (Year).
 2D Span Auto: Automated dendritic spine analysis software.
 Journal of Neuroscience Methods, Volume(Issue), Pages. https://doi.org/10.xxxx/xxxxx
 ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GPL 3.0 License** - see the [LICENSE](LICENSE) file for details.

 ## Contact